KumarGourav163/MOVIX-The-Movie-You-Want/README.md

 📺 Watch: Enjoy streaming your favorite content right here!<br>
 Join us on MOVIX and make every movie night special! 🌃🍕📽️<br><br>

+# Warning :- Before running this project or the demo mode please connect to a VPN because the movie API which is used is currently not working in India.
+So if you watching from india then "Turbo VPN" is best

 # Command :- npm run dev <br><br>

 # Photos <br>